mathewgomas-alfred/mathewgomas.io/general_concepts/colors/linear_and_gamma.rst

    :align: center

 So, you might be asking, how do I tick this option?
 Is it in the settings somewhere?
-The answer is that we have several icc profiles that can be used for this kind of work:
+The answer is that we have several ICC profiles that can be used for this kind of work:

 * scRGB (linear)
 * All 'elle'-profiles ending in 'g10', such as *sRGB-elle-v2-g10.icc*.